sunebelle/MoviesApp/README.md

 **Movies** is a movies app using the [The Movie Database API](https://developers.themoviedb.org/3).

-Time spent: **HH** hours spent in total
+Time spent: **22** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can view a list of movies currently playing in theaters.
+- [x] User can view a list of movies currently playing in theaters.
 Poster images load asynchronously.
-- [ ] User can view movie details by tapping on a cell.
+- [x] User can view movie details by tapping on a cell.
-- [ ] User sees loading state while waiting for the API.
+- [x] User sees loading state while waiting for the API.
-- [ ] User sees an error message when there is a network error.
+- [x] User sees an error message when there is a network error.
-- [ ] User can pull to refresh the movie list.
+- [x] User can pull to refresh the movie list.
-- [ ] Simple responsive.
+- [x] Simple responsive.

 The following **optional** features are implemented:

-- [ ] Add a tab bar for **Now Playing** and **Top Rated** movies.
+- [x] Add a tab bar for **Now Playing** and **Top Rated** movies.
-- [ ] Implement segmented control to switch between list view and grid view.
+- [x] Implement segmented control to switch between list view and grid view.
 - [ ] Add a search bar.
-- [ ] All images fade in.
+- [x] All images fade in.
-- [ ] Implement lazy load image.
+- [x] Implement lazy load image.
-- [ ] Customize the highlight and selection effect of the cell.
+- [x] Customize the highlight and selection effect of the cell.
 - [ ] Improve UX loading by skeleton loading.
-- [ ] Enhance responsive.
+- [x] Enhance responsive.

 The following **additional** features are implemented: